aerapp09/HTML-and-CSS-projects/README.md

 ## Why the project is useful
-This project is useful for anyone interested in how my websites were made.
+This project is useful for anyone interested in seeing how different sites can be made and what they can be used for.

 ## How users can get started with the project